 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 One of the finest and oldest cocktails, the Manhattan is truly a classic cocktail.
-It is a simple drink recipe that requires just a few ingredients.
+It is a simple drink recipe of just a few ingredients: whiskey, sweet vermouth, and bitters.
 You can choose between rye whiskey and bourbon, though some drinkers still prefer a smooth Canadian whisky.
 There is no doubt, however, that this is one of the essential whiskey cocktails that everyone should know.

-As with the gin martini, there are many ways that you can adapt the Manhattan to your personal taste.
+The Manhattan is whiskey-forward, with the vermouth adding smooth, spiced sweetness and the bitters adding a little punch.
+As with the gin martini, there are many ways that you can adapt this classic recipe to your personal taste.
 It has also inspired countless variations, but before you give those a taste, it's best to start off with the original.
-Even though it is an easy cocktail, there are a number of choices to be made and it all begins with deciding which whiskey to pour.

 No matter how you mix up your Manhattan, you will find that it's an ideal drink for any occasion.
 It is perfect for a dinner party and pairs nicely with a great variety of foods.
 It's also a fantastic drink for a casual night with friends.

 Click Play to See This Recipe Come Together

 "The Manhattan is one of the greatest cocktails that exists, and one of my personal favorites.
 It is a picture of elegance and pristine simplicity.
 An absolute must for whiskey lovers.
 Feel free to explore difference ratios, different whiskeys, and different vermouths to find your Manhattan bliss point." —Tom Macy

 Pour the whiskey, sweet vermouth, and bitters into a mixing glass with ice cubes.

 Strain into a chilled cocktail glass.

 Garnish with the cherry.
 Serve and enjoy.